achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 ::: tip NOTE
 This is the only component required for communication on the bus.
 However, it can be extended with additional components, such as [TC:BUS Device](./esphome-component-device) and [TC:BUS Serial](./esphome-component-serial).

-**Note:** This component requires hardware like the Doorman-S3 or a [DIY solution](https://github.com/peteh/doorman) to communicate on the bus.
+**Note:** This component requires hardware like the Doorman S3 or a [DIY solution](https://github.com/peteh/doorman) to communicate on the bus.
 :::

 ## Configuration